uclixngithubclassroom/classroom/README.md

 ```
 This code is used for the main application to wait for the postgresql database to complete the initialization process.

-Then add the initContainers part in the folloinng code to the elasticsearch-deployment.yaml file:
+Then add the initContainers part in the followinng code to the elasticsearch-deployment.yaml file:
 ```
 ...
 spec: